L3DEVIL/VphonegagaInject/README.md

 And uncomment the isToastCalled check in hack_thread function

+Make sure to delete `modmenu` folder from the smali to avoid reaching the method limit of the smali classes (limit is 65535)

 # FAQ
-Q: ERROR: executing external native build for ndkBuild
+### ERROR: executing external native build for ndkBuild

-A: Install NDK first
+Install NDK first

-Q: I have a problem decompiling and compiling APK file
+### I have a problem decompiling and compiling APK file

-A: Check if apk is not protected.
-If not, search for the related issues: https://github.com/iBotPeaches/Apktool/issues
+Check if apk is not protected.
+If not, search for the related issues on Google or on Apktool Github page: https://github.com/iBotPeaches/Apktool/issues

-Q: Getting strange issues on Android Studio or Gradle
+### Getting strange issues on Android Studio or Gradle

-A: If you can't find a solution on Google, try invalidate caches.
+If you can't find a solution on Google, try invalidate caches.
 Click **File** -> **Invalidate Caches/Restart**.
 Let it load.
 In some cases, you may need to reinstall Android Studio

-Q: I'm getting an error "Unsigned short value out of range: 65536" if I compile
+### I'm getting an error "Unsigned short value out of range: 65536" if I compile

-A: The method index can't fit into an unsigned 16-bit value, means you have too many methods above 65535.
+The method index can't fit into an unsigned 16-bit value, means you have too many methods in the smali due to the limit 65535.
 Place your code on other classes, such as smali_classes2 instead.
 This work for Android 5 (Lollipop) and above only.
 Many thanks Andnix for the tip

+### How can I protect my dex and/or lib?

+There are only chinese based tools I heard so far but they are super slow and I never manage to use them.
+I highly suggest to not use them, because we don't know if they contain malwares, spywares, you know, rumours about chinese spying.
+Protecting APK may end up including additional spywares and may result getting flagged by some anti-virus, so use it are your own risk.
+Do not be offended, i'm just warning

+I will not mention their service names and please don't ask me for it.

+But there is no need to protect dex since there are nothing important in java/smali codes.
+All the important codes such as offsets are in the lib file and they are protected enough

-Q: How to get older version of the template?
+### How to get older version of the template?

-A: Go to the commit page https://github.com/LGLTeam/Android-Mod-Menu/commits/master
+Go to the commit page https://github.com/LGLTeam/Android-Mod-Menu/commits/master

+# Reporting issues

+You can report it here https://github.com/LGLTeam/Android-Mod-Menu/issues

+Please give link to the APK and provide logcat from Android Studio as possible

+Best way is to contact me privately.
+See below

 # Contact